Election Information

 Campaigning on Election Day

 No poster, card, handbill, placard, picture or circular intended to influence the action of the voter, other than those expressly authorized by G.L. c.
-54 § 65, shall be posted, exhibited, circulated or distributed in the building where the polling location is located, on the walls thereof, on the premises located at 62 Cheney Street, stand within one hundred and fifty feet (150') of the building entrance door to said Polling Location on Election Day.
+54 § 65, shall be posted, exhibited, circulated or distributed in the building where the polling location is located, on the walls thereof, on the premises, stand within one hundred and fifty feet (150') of the building entrance door to the Polling Location on Election Day.